AcademySoftwareFoundation/rez/README.md

 ## Introduction

-Rez is a cross-platform, LGPL Licensed python library and set of utilities for building and installing packages, and resolving environments containing these packages at runtime, avoiding version conflicts.
+Rez is a cross-platform software package management API and set of tools.
+Rez can build and install packages, and resolve environments at runtime that use a dependency resolution algorithm to avoid version conflicts.
 The main tools are:

-* **rez-env** - Creates a configured shell containing a set of requested packages.
+* **rez-env**: Creates a configured shell containing a set of requested packages.
-  Supports **bash** and **tcsh**, and mimics the startup sequences of the native shell.
+  Supports *bash*, *tcsh* and *cmd* (Windows), and can be extended to other shells.

-* **rez-build** - Builds a package of any type (python, C++ etc), and installs it locally for testing.
-Supports **cmake**.
+* **rez-build**: Builds a package of any type (python, C++ etc), and installs it locally for testing.
+Supports *cmake*, and can be extended to other build systems.

-* **rez-release** - Builds and centrally deploys a package, and updates the associated source control repository (creating tags etc).
-Supports **git**, **mercurial** and **svn**.
+* **rez-release**: Builds and centrally deploys a package, and updates the associated source control repository (creating tags etc).
+Supports *git*, *mercurial* and *svn*, and can be extended to other repository types.

-Unlike many packaging systems, Rez is able to install many different versions of the same packages.
-When you use the rez-env tool, a new environment is dynamically created, containing the requested packages.
-Rez resolves environments at runtime, rather than install time - however, you are able to store a resolve to disk, and reuse it at a later date.
+* **rez-gui**: A fully fledged graphical interface for creating resolved environments, launching tools and comparing different environments.

+Rez is able to install more than one version of each package, and it keeps them in a package repository on disk.
+By using the API or *rez-env* tool, new environments can be constructed at runtime, and commands can be executed within these environments.
+They can also be saved to disk, and reused later to construct the same environment again.

-Here's an example which places the user into a resolved shell containing the requested packages:
+Here is an example which places the user into a resolved shell containing the requested packages:

     ]$ rez-env requests-2.2+ python-2.6 'pymongo-0+<2.7'